Lightning-Universe/lightning-flash/docs/source/reference/image_classification.rst

 ********
 The task
 ********
 The task of identifying what is in an image is called image classification.
 Typically, Image Classification is used to identify images containing a single object.
 The task predicts which ‘class’ the image most likely belongs to with a degree of certainty.
-A class is a label that desecribes what is in an image, such as ‘car’, ‘house’, ‘cat’ etc. For example, we can train the image classifier task on images of ants and it will learn to predict the probability that an image contains an ant.
+A class is a label that describes what is in an image, such as ‘car’, ‘house’, ‘cat’ etc. For example, we can train the image classifier task on images of ants and it will learn to predict the probability that an image contains an ant.

 ------